This house once echoed to the works of Beethoven, played by the composer himself.

-Unfortunately, almost all display information is in German (and not very much of that, either, frankly) so it’s hard to get much from it all unless you already know your Beethoven.
+Unfortunately, almost all display information is in German, so it’s hard to get much from it all unless you already know your Beethoven.

-I did enjoy seeing some sheet music with his corrections, but all “just” copies of course (like nearly all the items on display).
+I did enjoy seeing some sheet music with his corrections, but all inevitably copies of course (like nearly all the items on display).
 You can also listen to selected pieces at music desks with headphones.

 In summary – worth a visit if you’re tracing Beethoven’s footsteps across the city and immersing yourself in his life and works.
 Otherwise, it probably won’t feature at the top of your sightseeing list.

 Note that you will need to climb several sets of stairs inside the house to reach the museum.
 (Vienna is very access-oriented, but sometimes you just can’t put lifts in very old buildings.)